aidanaden/coinhall-research/akash-network-analysis-coinhall.md

 ### Considerations to be Node Operator

-- Capital: In order to become an **active** validator, you must be within the active set (top 100) + have more stake than the [last active validator](https://www.mintscan.io/akash/validators) (current bottom validator: 20,471 self-bonded + delegated = 11K USD @ 0.54/AKT)
+- Capital: In order to become an **active** validator, you must be within the active set (top 100) + have more stake than the [last active validator](https://www.mintscan.io/akash/validators) (current bottom validator: 8,951 self-bonded + delegated)
 - Minimum H/W requirements:
   - CPU - 4 Core
   - Memory - 8 GB